Follicular monitoring for timed intercourse

 Follicular Tracking: Transvaginal pelvic ultrasound scans are done regularly to evaluate the follicular development and endometrial lining (endometrium) of the uterus.

 Egg Release: HCG (Human Chorionic Gonadotropin) injection is given to trigger ovulation, the final maturation & detachment of the egg from the follicle wall.

 Timed Intercourse: It is the ideal time advised by the fertility expert for the couple to have sexual intercourse after evaluating ovulation scans.

-A maximum of 4- 6 cycles are tried with this procedure, and if there is no positive result (conception/pregnancy), the fertility expert suggests the couple undergo assisted reproductive techniques like IUI, IVF, ICSI as further fertility treatment.
+A maximum of 4- 6 cycles are tried with this procedure, and if there is no positive result (conception/pregnancy), the fertility expert suggests the couple undergo assisted reproductive techniques like IUI, in-vitro fertilization (IVF), ICSI as further fertility treatment.